 In Fig. 5 it can be seen that the general average correlation coefficient is "R = 0.90719" which tends to approach 1, indicating that there is a high correlation between the real values ("Target") and the predicted ones ("Output").
-The solid gray line indicates the points where the input values are equal to the output values of the artificial neural network.
+The solid gray line

 Fig. 5.
-Correlation between real values and CO_2 forecast
+Correlation between real values and CO2 forecast